-After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, organisations (Part 21 Subpart G) manufacturing aeronautical products for the European market might need to take action to maximise continuity and stability for the aviation sector.
-Actions required would depend on individual circumstances and are a matter for each business and individual to consider.
-This page sets out what you need to consider to prepare for such an eventuality.
+Organisations (Part 21 Subpart G) manufacturing aeronautical products for the European market might need to take action to maximise stability for the aviation sector.
+Actions required would depend on individual circumstances and are a matter for each business and individual.
+This page sets out what you need to consider.

 PART 21-G PRODUCTION ORGANISATION APPROVAL (POA) - UK PRINCIPAL PLACE OF BUSINESS

-Would I be able to continue to issue EASA Form-1 certificates for my products?
+UPDATE: Will I be able to continue to issue EASA Form 1 certificates?

-Can the CAA advise what the CAA Form 1 would look like?
+Can the CAA advise what the CAA Form 1 will look like?

 A template is available here.
 As can be seen, the technical information remains largely unchanged and the Form is to be completed in accordance with the existing Instructions and AMC/GM with the exception that the Authority information in the header and the Form Reference itself (CAA Form 1 rather than EASA Form 1) is changed.

-CAA Form 1 certificates would be accepted by those states the UK has bilateral aviation safety arrangements in place with; including the USA, Canada, Japan and Brazil.
+CAA Form 1 certificates will be accepted by those states the UK has bilateral aviation safety arrangements in place with including; the USA, Canada, Japan and Brazil.

-The CAA and FAA have agreed new implementing procedures for the existing bilateral agreement that would come into force as soon as required.
+The CAA and FAA have agreed new implementing procedures for the existing bilateral agreement that will come into force on 1 January 2021.
 Details of which can be found here: https://www.caa.co.uk/Commercial-industry/Aircraft/Airworthiness/Organisation-and-maintenance-programme-approvals/Bilateral-agreements/What-is-a-bilateral-agreement/

-The aim of all these arrangements is to establish export and import frameworks similar to what exists today.
+The aim of all these arrangements is to establish export and import frameworks similar to those that existed previously.